theHilkiah/user-manager/readme.md

     php artisan serve --port=8888

 ....
-More information to come ...
+More instructions to come ...

 ## License